Why is There a Red Light On My Motherboard?

 If you’ve messed up your BIOS with a botched overclocking setup, altered the wrong BIOS settings, and your computer won’t boot, resetting the BIOS or UEFI to factory defaults can usually fix the problem.
 Unfortunately, even a virus has the potential to ruin your BIOS; custom BIOS configurations will be lost on a reset, although you can readily restore them.

-Does CMOS Battery Stop PC Booting?
+Does the CMOS Battery Stop the PC Booting?

 2. Push the tiny lever just on the side of the socket with a screwdriver, and the battery will pop out.